ZahraO/ZahraO/README.md

 - 👋 Hi, I’m Zahra Oozeer
 - 👀 I’m interested in puzzles
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript & php
 - 💞️ I’m looking to collaborate on making the world a better place